Abernathy, Texas: History

 The first train came to Abernathy in the early fall of 1909.
 This was not a regular train, but some cars added to the work train.
 The depot was constructed in 1909.
 C.E.
 Stout was the first local agent for the Santa Fe.

 The section where the town of Abernathy was being developed was fenced, and gates had to be opened when entering and leaving town.
-The streets and block corners were laid off with 2 x 4 stubs.
-These stubs denoted streets for the next few years, until a grader finally came in to run ditches.
+The streets and block corners were laid off with lumber stubs, which denoted streets for the next few years, until a grader finally came in to run ditches.

 Town residents had free range on the section, and their milk cows and horses and mules were turned loose to graze.
 The stock would stray out of the section, and range cattle would come into town, when someone happened to leave the gates open.
 The ladies had to stand guard at their clotheslines to keep the livestock from ruining their laundry.
 When a load of feed was brought to town, the cattle and horses had to be chased away until it was unloaded in stack lots or barns.
 Trains running through the town section frequently hit the livestock.

 Behind most of the houses were outhouses, barns, and windmills.
 Nearly every home had its own windmill, although a few families hauled water.
 Generally, gardens and cow lots were integral parts of each household.

 Although the City of Abernathy was founded in 1909, it was not incorporated until 1924.
 An election was called for September 12, 1924.
 The first mayor was F.W.
 Struve, and aldermen elected were R.M.
 Hardesty, N.C.
 Hix, Sam W. Smith, T.B.
 Stone, and E.B.
 Lindsey.

 Schools

-The Abernathy Independent School District has an elementary school, middle school, and high school, with a district-wide enrollment of 768 students.
+The Abernathy Independent School District has an elementary school, middle school, and high school, with a district-wide enrollment of 768 students in 2009, and 812 for the 2025-6 school year.

 In popular culture

-Abernathy is featured in the Branson musical 3 Redneck Tenors as the home of Billy Ray, the "Dead Tenor".
+Abernathy is featured in the Branson musical Three Redneck Tenors as the home of Billy Ray, the "Dead Tenor".
 A funeral is held for Billy Ray in Abernathy, the "Gateway to Lubbock".